vanelnw/TDD-project/README.md

 ### Key Features <a name="key-features"></a>

-- [ ] Add Person class and his method👌
+- [ ] Write unit tests using Rspec.👌
-- [ ] Add Student class and his method💯
+- [ ] Understand an existing codebase in a way that allows for adding tests.💯
-- [ ] Add Teachers class and his method👌
+- [ ] Write Rspec unit tests with mocks.👌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>